devleaks/lata-docs/docs/Movements.md

 - Whether the move is a departure or an arrival

 # Tow
-LATA can create the move of an aircraft from a parking position to another.
+LATA can create the move of an aircraft being towed from a parking position to another.

 The following data need to be supplied:
 - Aircraft model,